-The Motley Fool is a firm that offers guidance on investments as well as other aspects of personal finance.
+The Motley Fool (fool.com) is a firm that offers guidance on investments as well as other aspects of personal finance.
 In 1993, brothers David and Tom Gardner established the corporation that would later bear their names.
 In the Motley Fool review, we’ll examine the company that they created and see just how profitable it is.

-Additionally, The Motley Fool provides users access to a wide range of free information through its website, youtube channel and several podcasts.
+The Motley Fool provides users access to a wide range of free information through its website, youtube channel, and several podcasts.
 The Gardner brothers introduced their most successful stock-picking program, which they called the Stock Advisor newsletter, in 2002.

-Here is a really nice video review of Motley Review for those that want a quick overview without reading this lengthy article!
+Here is a really nice video review of Motley Fool review for those that want a quick overview without reading this in-depth article!

 Interested?
-This article will review Motley Fool’s services to help you decide whether you’ll need their services or not.
+This article will review Motley Fool’s subscription services to help you decide whether you’ll need their stock-picking service or not.
 Keep reading to learn more.